Charles Hill, who tracked down stolen masterpieces like ‘The Scream,’ dies at 73

 Security footage revealed that it took less than a minute for the thieves to complete their smash-and-grab, although one of the intruders had fallen down the 12-foot ladder on his first attempt to climb its steps.
 To get the bulky painting down to the street, he leaned out the window and slid the frame down the ladder’s rails, into the hands of his accomplice.

 Most stolen art vanishes forever.
-But it took only three months for “The Scream” to be located by Charles Hill, a master of undercover operations in Scotland Yard’s elite Art and Antiquities Unit, better known as the Art Squad.
+But it took only three months for “The Scream” to be located by Charles Hill, a master of undercover operations in Scotland Yard’s elite Art and Antiques Unit, better known as the Art Squad.

 Half-British, half-American, Mr. Hill was a Vietnam War veteran and Fulbright scholar who had planned to become a priest before joining the Metropolitan Police, rising through the ranks while acquiring a reputation as one of Britain’s finest art detectives.
 He went on to recover purloined sculptures and paintings by Vermeer, Goya and Titian before he died Feb.
 20 at 73, at a hospital in London.